 The eastern section of the Elizabeth line route runs on the existing rail network between Stratford and Shenfield in Essex.

-A number of major upgrades are being carried out by Network Rail on this section of the route in preparation for the arrival of the new services from 2017.
-The Crossrail project will provide new trains, better stations and quicker, easier, more reliable journeys for passengers in east London and Essex.
+A number of major upgrades are being carried out by Network Rail on this section of the route in preparation for the arrival of the new trains from 2017.
+The Crossrail project will provide new rolling stock, better stations and quicker, easier, more reliable journeys for passengers in east London and Essex.

 Significant improvements are being delivered by Network Rail to stations across the eastern section of the route, including: